coqui-ai/STT-models/tatar/itml/v0.1.0/MODEL_CARD.md

-# Model card for Tamil STT
+# Model card for Tatar STT

 Jump to section: